-All of the available ports can be grouped into suitable lists using the Set up application.
+All of the available ports can be grouped into suitable lists.
 These lists can then be displayed on the left of this screen, ready to be patched to channels on the right.
 Different lists are accessed using the selection buttons.